jido/Quantity/README.md

 ## Going large

-With a 64 bit value only **60** bits are usable to store decimal digits.
-With a 128 bit value only **124** bits are usable to store decimal digits.
+In a 64 bit value only **60** bits are usable to store decimal digits.
+In a 128 bit value only **124** bits are usable to store decimal digits.

 One bit is needed to store the sign, so in both cases there are three bits left for the extension: